donuk/wp-custom-fields-search/README.txt

 = 1.2.8 =
 * Removed a warning message relating to static methods; https://wordpress.org/support/topic/line-440/
+* Improved extension hooks for the angular admin app

 = 1.2.7 =
 * Fixed some issues with the JS extension code